Review of Wellness Complete Health Grain Free Dry Dog Food

-Wellness Complete Health Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Wellness Complete Health Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-The Wellness Complete Health Grain Free product line includes 6 dry dog foods.
+The Wellness Complete Health Grain Free product line includes the 6 dry dog foods listed below.

-Wellness Complete Health Grain Free Adult Whitefish and Menhaden Fish Meal was selected to represent the other products in the line for this review.
+Wellness Complete Health Grain Free Adult Chicken and Chicken Meal Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Wellness Complete Health Grain Free Adult Whitefish and Menhaden Fish Meal
+Wellness Complete Health Grain Free Adult Chicken and Chicken Meal

 Dry Dog Food